 I decided to be the one to make the Classic Catherine’s Wheel blanket, and I have to say that this blanket really stretched my crochet skills.
 I’m kind of a lazy crocheter and I like patterns that don’t require a ton of concentration or counting so that I can crochet while listening to a book or watching a movie, but it was good for me to take some time to learn this new stitch, and I did start to memorize the pattern a little bit once I was farther into the blanket.

 The written instructions for the pattern are below, but if you’ve never seen this stitch before, I’d strongly recommend watching the video below.
-We’ve done our best to explain things in the written pattern, but sometimes it’s hard to explain exactly where you need to insert your hook at the beginning and the end of the rows.
+We’ve done our best to explain things in the written pattern, but sometimes it’s hard to explain exactly where you need to insert your hook at the beginning and the end of the rows. *Please note in Row 2, my mom forgot to ch 3 before working the first set of DC7tog.
+Follow the pattern along with the video, the written pattern is correct, you’ll see where she misses making the 3 chains when you watch the video.

 Also, once you get started on the blanket, one thing that helped me was to have the Catherine’s Wheel Stitch page or the Daisy Farm Stitches Instagram open on my phone while I worked, so I could quickly scroll through the picture of each row and just have a little cheat sheet to remind me which row I was on – I included the pictures in this pattern as well so you can quickly reference them while you work!